 On inspection one thing intriguing about this die is the metallization.
 Mostly chips are using copper metal layers (Modern chips) sometimes with Aluminum top metal to bond to.
 Or they are using just Aluminum (Or actually Aluminum with a little bit of silicon alloyed) mostly in older chips.
 Occasionally Tungsten has been used for metal interconnect.
 This chip appears to have three different metals for metals 1,2, &3

-It seems to me hard disk drives are an exquisite masterpiece pushing the boundary of mechanical design as well as high speed digital processing to read and write out the huge data streams.
+Hard disk drives are an exquisite masterpiece pushing the boundary of mechanical design as well as high speed digital processing to read and write out the huge data streams.
 Although I have seen many images and teardowns before, it was fascinating to actually see and image the drive head.